asousadias/asd_patchCollection/asd_MAX_palimpsest_filter/README.md

 ## Description:
 The “palimpsesto flt” is a Max patch, originally programmed in 2002 in OpenMusic, that transposes to the note domain the operations of filtering and morphing that we find in the audio domain.<br>
 Its operating mode is anchored on the idea of palimpsest, and can be described as follows:  given two input sequences in Bach.roll format (a source file and a modulator file), it produces a third Bach.roll sequence "filtering" the input 2 with input 1.<br>
-Method 0, keeps all notes from input 2, as long as they fall in the time intervals of input 1.
-All the other methos add more conditions to this one.
-Method 1 keeps only the notes from the source file that are equal to the notes of the modulation file, while, in a slight variant possibility, method 2 keeps those notes having the same pitch class.
-It is thus a resulting hybridization between spectral multiplication and the use of comb filters.<br>
-Method 3, “rounds” all notes from the source file to the nearest notes of the modulation file, and method 4, in a slight variant possibility, rounds them to the near modulation pitch class.
-The Time Adjust parameter also affects operation mode.
-Scale factor = 0, no change; scale factor =  1, scale time input 2 to itime length 1; scale factor =  2, scale input times 1 to time length 2.<br>
+Different "Methods" adjust the behaviour of operations and result: (1) Time Adjust options adjust file lengths; (2) Gate options parameter control how input notes are kept; (3) Pitch options parameter controls how input notes are kept or transformed.
+For further information see Operation mode section, bellow.<br>

 ## Operation mode:
-- Feed the js object with two sequences, stored in two slots.
+- Feed the js object "asd_palimpsesto-flt.js" with two sequences.
+For each sequence, set slot (A or B) to store it.
-- Send the message bandpass with parameters to process data.
+- Choose options (Time, Gate and Pitch).
+- Bang the js object (text button "Process").
+Output is sent a "Bach.roll" object.
-- See contents of each slot with message "info n", where n is an integer
+- See contents of each slot (use _sendToRoll n_ message - or use the menu "Send to slot Bach.roll").
+NOTE: Slots A1 and B1 are working slots with time adjustment according to options choosed.

 ### Input:
 The js object accepts the following input messages:
-- _rollGen_ _n_ (contents of a Bach.portal - @out t - roll object); n is an integer refering to a slot where data will be stored<br>
+- _rollGen_ _n_ (contents of a _Bach.portal @out t_ roll object); n is an integer refering to a slot (1 or 2) where data will be stored<br>
 example:<br>
-	rollGen 0 [ [ 174.285721 [ 6800.
+	rollGen 1 [ [ 174.285721 [ 6800.
 241. 100 0 ] 0 ] [ 320. [ 7100.
 241. 100 0 ] 2 ] [ 602.857117 [ 6600.
 241. 100 0 ] [ 7600.
 241. 100 0 ] 0 ] 0 ] [ [ 515. [ 4800.
 1137.
 100 0 ] 0 ] 0 ] <br>

-- _info_ _n_<br>
-example:<br>
-	info 0<br>

-- _bandpass_ slot1 slot2 slot3 method timeAdjust
-where
-	- slot1: number of slot where chord-seq 1 that will be used as filter/modulator is stored.
-	- slot2: number of slot where chord-seq 2 that will be used as source is stored.
-	- slot3: number of slot where the output will be stored.
-	- Method (integer):<br>
- 	 	- 0-Band pass all notes of input 2 according to onsets of input 1;
- 	   	- 1-Band pass note;
-		- 2-Band pass pitch class;
-		- 3-Set each event of input 2 to corresponding note of input 1;
-		- 4-Set each event of input 2 to nearest pitch of the pitch class note of input 1.
+- _bang_ - Start process.
+Compute output.

-	- Time adjust (integer):
+- _setTimeAdjustment n_   - Time adjust (integer):<br>
-		- 0-No change.
-Slots will be considered and compared according to their original events onset;
+-- 0-No time change.
+Working slots will have same length as their original slots;
-  	  	- 1-The two input sequences are adjusted to the same time length and result will have slot1 time length;
- 	   	- 2 (or else) - The same as above, but the result will have slot2 time length.
+-- 1-Scale input A to time length B (time adjustment takes biggest offsets).
+-- 2- Scale input B to time length A.
+-- 3-Same as 1 (scale input A to time length B), but takes last onsets as references for scaling factor.
+-- 4-Same as 2 (scale input B to time length A), but takes last onsets as references for scaling factor.

+- _setMethodGate n_  - GATE Method (integer):<br>
+--0-Continuous pass -  adjusts note onsets and offsets inputs (slot A) to modulator events (slot B).
+--0-Attack only pass -   passes only notes that have an attack inside modulator events time span.

+- _setMethodPitch n_   - PITCH Method (integer):<br>
+-- 0-Bypass - Passes all notes unchanged after de gate pass.
+-- 1-Band pass -Keeps only the gated notes from A that are equal to the notes of B.
+-- 2-Band pass Pc -Keeps only the gated notes from A that have the same pitch class as the notes of B.
+-- 3-Band pass adjust -“Rounds” all notes from A to the nearest notes of B.
+-- 4-Band pass adjust Pc -“Rounds” all notes from A to the nearest Pc note of B.

 ### Output:
 - Instructions for a _Bach.roll_ object.
-Note: connect output to a route object to retrieve data: [route toBachRoll]->[Bach.roll]
+Note: connect output to a route object to retrieve data: [route toBachRoll]->[Bach.roll]<br>

 ## Remarks
 The current folder consists of:<br>
 - asd_palimpsesto-flt.maxpat - the main patch.<br>
 - asd_palimpsesto-flt.js - the js file containing the core processing.<br>
 - README.md - this read me file.<br>
+- _asdPalimp\_A0.mid_ and _asdPalimp\_A0.mid_ - two MIDI files for testing.<br>

 ## References
 For operating details see:<br>